ShareChat: A Dataset of Chatbot Conversations in the Wild: Discussion

 \textbf{Platform-Dependent Usage and Performance Variability.} Unlike the ``universal assistant'' assumption often found in general benchmarks, our cross-platform analysis reveals that user behavior is highly sensitive to the specific design and functional positioning of each platform.
-Our topic distribution analysis demonstrates that users actively select platforms for distinct roles, which aligns their requests with perceived strengths, such as using Perplexity for information retrieval versus Claude for technical reasoning.
-This functional specialization is mirrored in conversation completeness: while ChatGPT and Claude exhibit narrow, concentrated completeness scores indicating highly predictable output, Gemini and Grok show substantial variability.
+Our topic distribution analysis demonstrates that users align their requests with perceived platform strengths, such as using Perplexity for information retrieval versus Claude for technical help.
+This functional specialization is mirrored in conversation completeness: while ChatGPT and Claude exhibit narrow, concentrated completeness scores, Gemini and Grok show substantial variability.
 Notably, the high frequency of ``partial'' verdicts in Perplexity interactions reflects its distinct role as a search engine, where outputs often serve as intermediate steps rather than final answers.
-Researchers can use \textsc{ShareChat} to investigate these specialized performance profiles, moving beyond generic comparisons to determine which architectural features drive reliability for specific user intents.
+These platform-specific distributions provide natural experimental conditions for controlled comparison: researchers can use \textsc{ShareChat} to benchmark models against the actual task distributions each product faces, moving beyond uniform synthetic prompts to determine which features drive reliability for specific user intents.

-\textbf{Evidence-Based Reasoning and Temporal Metadata.} The preservation of rich metadata enables future research on retrieval-augmented generation (RAG) and interaction pacing in naturalistic settings.
-Our source content analysis reveals pronounced differences in how platforms integrate external evidence.
-Grok relies overwhelmingly on concentrated source types, while Perplexity draws from a diversified set of domains.
-These patterns have implications for understanding how users interpret and rely on cited evidence, and how platform affordances shape trust and verification behaviors.
-Additionally, the availability of turn-level timestamps enables the investigation of conversational rhythm and interaction pacing, offering a temporal dimension of user experience that text-only corpora cannot provide.
-Our analysis exposes contrasting architectural dynamics: while ChatGPT demonstrates progressively lower latency as conversations extend over multiple turns, Grok exhibits an inverse trend, with users experiencing slower generation speeds as context length grows.
+\textbf{Rich Metadata for Downstream Tasks.} The preservation of rich metadata enables future research on retrieval-augmented generation and interaction pacing in naturalistic settings.
+Our source content analysis reveals pronounced differences in how platforms integrate external evidence: Grok relies overwhelmingly on concentrated source types, while Perplexity draws from a diversified set of domains.
+The preserved citation metadata provides a natural benchmark for evaluating RAG systems where researchers can assess citation accuracy, source diversity, and grounding quality directly from authentic system outputs rather than synthetic setups.
+Additionally, the turn-level timestamps enable latency-aware evaluation, a dimension absent from existing benchmarks.
+The contrasting dynamics between ChatGPT (decreasing latency over turns) and Grok (increasing latency) offer concrete test cases for studying how architectural choices affect user-facing performance in extended interactions.